 What does the department do?

-The Justice portfolio encompasses specific ministerial portfolios: the Attorney-General, Families and Children, Racing, Police, Corrections, Emergency Services, and Consumer Affairs, Gaming and Liquor Regulation.
+The Justice portfolio encompasses specific ministerial portfolios: the Attorney-General, Families and Children (specifically Youth Justice), Racing, Police, Corrections, Emergency Services, and Consumer Affairs, Gaming and Liquor Regulation.

 Justice-related programs and services include policy making and law reform, policing, courts and tribunals, dispute resolution, penalties and fines, prisons, corrections and parole, youth justice, legal assistance and victim support.